 Creative Climate Leadership training courses take place worldwide.
-They are facilitated by Julie’s Bicycle, a UK charity with almost ten years experience working on environmental issues in the cultural sector, in partnership with cultural and environmental agencies with on-the-ground experience in each location.
+They are facilitated by Julie’s Bicycle in partnership with cultural and environmental experts with on-the-ground experience in each location.

 About the Creative Climate Leadership training course

 - An online intensive program of leadership and peer-to-peer exchange for 24 talented and motivated participants living and working in Sweden, Norway, Denmark, Finland, Iceland, Faroe Islands, Åland (adapted from our one-week residential programme)